 pyHanko and macOS

 I’m trying to be better about digitally signing .pdf documents that I author as a professional engineer.
 And without needing to pay Adobe to use Acrobat.
-Enter pyHanko, which does not have a user interface.
-With a little fussing it works well.
+Enter pyHanko, which does not have a graphical user interface; however, with a little fussing it works well.

 First, open Terminal.app and execute the following command to create a certificate and private key: